rullymartanto/VS2015AngularEntityFramework/README.md

 ## Code Example

 This is code sample for angular, web api and entity framework build on visual studio 2015 web application

+Visual Studio 2015 AngularJS backend (REST API)

+AngularJS app.js

+Displaying data from the REST API using AngularJS

+AngularJS form validation

 ## Motivation